google/j2objc/blog/_posts/2015-08-07-lambdas-in-java-8-dysfunctional-interfaces.md

 identity.apply("Hello");
 {% endhighlight %}

-Okay so lambdas one more time in case you missed the confetti memo:
+Okay, lets look at lambdas one more time in case you missed the confetti memo:

 {% highlight java %}
 x -> "Hello " + x;